 Overnight in Hanoi

-We take a short drive to the outskirt of Hanoi to visit the Museum of Ethnology exhibiting the 54 officially recognized ethnic groups in Vietnam.
-Some of them we will meet during our trip to Sapa.
+Take a short drive to the outskirt of Hanoi to visit the Museum of Ethnology exhibiting the 54 officially recognized ethnic groups in Vietnam.
+Some of them you will meet during your trip to Sapa.

-After lunch you will visit the Temple of Literature, a Confucius temple and also the first University of Vietnam.
-Continue on to Hoa Lo (so-called Hanoi Hilton), a prison used by the French colonists in Vietnam for political prisoners, and later by North Vietnam for U.S. Prisoners of War during the Vietnam War
+After lunch, you will visit the Temple of Literature, a Confucius temple and also the first University of Vietnam.
+Next is Hoa Lo (so-called Hanoi Hilton), a prison used by the French colonists in Vietnam for political prisoners, and later by North Vietnam for U.S. Prisoners of War during the Vietnam War.

-Visit Hoan Kiem Lake & Ngoc Son Temple.
-Enjoy a cup of Egg coffee at Pho Co Café with stunning view of Hoan Kiem Lake and the surroundings.
+Enjoy a cup of unmissable Egg coffee at Pho Co Café with a stunning view of Hoan Kiem Lake and the surroundings.

-End up your adventure day by commencing a Walking and Food tour through Hanoi’s Old Quarter (in contrast to the French Quarter).
-During the food tour with the help of your personal tour guide you will have a chance to experience one of the world’s greatest street food cities and unlock the hidden secrets of the Old Quarter and its cuisine.
+The day comes to an end with a Walking and Food tour through Hanoi’s Old Quarter (in contrast to the French Quarter).
+During the food tour with the help of your personal tour guide, you will have a chance to experience one of the world’s greatest street food cities and unlock the hidden secrets of the Old Quarter and its cuisine.

 Notes: The city tour program is flexible.
 Our guide would be more than happy to adjust the tour itinerary at your needs.
 You can skip one site or add another if you so wish.